Donald Sidney-Fryer: Later life

-In 1969, he married Gloria Kathleen Braly, and started giving dramatic readings shortly thereafter at universities and other institutions, almost always incorporating material by Smith and Spenser.
 His poetry has continued to appear in a variety of weird fiction and speculative poetry-oriented journals.

 Sidney-Fryer's verse is marked by a strong imagination, and a Francophilic focus.
 He is a strong believer in "pure poetry," and practices formalist verse, having developing his own specific poetic form: the 'Spenserian stanza-sonnet'.

 He remains a prolific historian of 19th century ballet, and is an expert on the ballet theatre of the romantic era.